— Topics —

 Reality works opposite of what and how we think

 (Note: Of course, if you don’t eat anything and exercise, you will lose a lot of weight, but I don’t recommend it.
-Because if you don’t have any worthy nutrition in your stomach when you are working out, the body will catabolize muscle and take minerals out of bone.)
+If you don’t take any worthy nutrition when you are working out, the body will catabolize muscle and take minerals out of your bones.)

-Also, when thin people skip meals, they soon start to get thinner in the face and get tired easily since they don’t have energy.
-So they believe they have to eat something even though they don’t feel so hungry.
+In contrast, when thin people skip meals, they soon start to get thinner in the face and get tired easily since they don’t have stamina.
+So, they believe they have to eat something even though they don’t feel so hungry.
 This is a natural way of thinking for creatures to live...

 And that’s why many thin people tend to eat three meals a day and also eat high-calorie foods even if they don’t eat a lot.
-Some people eat snacks between meals without hesitation.
+Also, some people snack between meals without hesitation.
 There are specialists and some websites that recommend they eat more calories to gain weight.